iki4rh/hadoop-spark-workshop/01-environment/Lightsail.md

 ![Alt Image Text](./images/lightsail-image-networking-add-firewall-rule-2.png "Lightsail Homepage")

 Your instance is now ready to use.
-Complete the post installation steps documented the [here](README.md).
+Complete the post installation steps documented [here](README.md).

 ### 2) Create an SSH Tunnel as a Socks Proxy